Climate Risk Map: Get Decision-Ready Insights in Plain English

 Stop wrestling with jargon.
 Ask a question about climate risk for any place or asset and get a clear, sourced answer—fast.

-Climate Risk Chat is a conversational interface inside the Aldabra dashboard.
-You type a question the way you’d ask a colleague—“Flood risk for a warehouse in Miami in 2050?”—and the chat returns a concise summary, a hazard details table, future projections (when available), and often an interactive map.
+Aldabra's Climate Risk Map is the location-specific interface inside the Aldabra dashboard.
+You select a location on the map just like you would in Google Maps and the interface returns a concise summary, a hazard details table, and future projections (when available).
 Every answer includes sources and assumptions so you can trust what you’re seeing.

 How to use it (3 minutes)